elkirk/points-microservice/README.md

     }
     ]
     ```
-    New records will be added to the database reflecting these negative transactions.
+    New records will be added to the data store reflecting these negative transactions.
     Make a request with Postman or the following command:
     ```console
     curl -d { "points": 5000 } -X PUT localhost:3000/spend